-Real-time river gauging station information for Niobrara National Scenic River is provided on line by the United States Geological Survey (USGS) from their Sparks, Nebraska gauge located near Berry Bridge.
+Real-time river level information for Niobrara National Scenic River is provided on line by the United States Geological Survey (USGS) from their Sparks, Nebraska gauge located near Berry Bridge.
 Click here to visit their web site.
 Scroll down to the third graph and table for the current cubic foot per second (cfs) discharge rate.
 Please remember that the numbers provided are preliminary.
 If you have any question, please contact us at 402-376-1901.

 To translate the cfs information to floating conditions, use the back arrow on your browser to return to the chart below.
 The image on the right shows a cfs reading of 540 which indicates acceptable boating conditions.